Pepper’s bra wants to solve the woes of small-chested women – TechCrunch

 Ask any woman and she will tell you that most of her bras do not fit her optimally.
 In fact, a majority of women end up wearing the wrong size.
 A large part of the problem is that sizing is standardized, unlike women’s bodies.
-With every passing year, more people are shopping online, meaning fewer opportunities to actually try on bras — a trend that’s only accelerating given the shutdown the world is experiencing right now.
+With every passing year, more people are also shopping online, meaning fewer opportunities to actually try on bras — a trend that’s only accelerating given the shutdown the world is experiencing right now.

 One particular problem, and a widespread one, according to entrepreneurs Jaclyn Fu and Lia Winograd, is that bras are generally too big for small-chested women.
 It’s the reason the former co-workers came together to found Pepper, a three-year-old, Denver-based startup that’s expressly focused on creating bras that fit smaller cup sizes.